 Everyone makes mistakes.
 It’s how you respond to those mistakes that’ll determine whether you succeed or fail in the long term.
 Your ability to learn from failures will decide whether you repeat the same errors or successfully use them as building blocks to move ahead.
 In this book, Matthew Syed explains the surprising truth about success, how to harness the power of failure to grow, improve and succeed.
 In our Black Box Thinking summary, we’ve distilled and organized the key ideas in 2 parts: why we must redefine failures, and how to learn from mistakes.
-For the full details, examples and tips, do get a copy of the book, or get a detailed overview with our complete book summary bundle. in text, infographic and audio formats.
+For more details, examples and tips, do get with our complete book summary bundle. in text, infographic and audio formats.

 Black Box Thinking: Overview